frasertweedale/talks/20151004-compcon-parametricity/talk.rst

   - reverse a list?

+  - drop the first element?

-  - return an empty list?
+  - ignore its argument return an empty list?

   - **Theorem:** every element in the output appears in the input